 How long will it take to do your own divorce?

-It's possible to do your divorce in three to four months once you've settled all your issues.
+It's possible to do your divorce in 4 to 6 months once you've settled all your issues.
 But there are waiting periods, and it might take longer if your Supreme Court registry is busy.

 What will it cost to do your own divorce?